baselatalla/reading-notes/301/Read-01.md

 Floats often get beat on for being fragile.
 The majority of this fragility comes from IE 6 and the slew of float-related bugs it has.
 As more and more designers are dropping support for IE 6, you may not care, but for the folks that do care here is a quick rundown.

 1. Pushdown is a symptom of an element inside a floated item being wider than the float itself (typically an image)
-2. Double Margin Bug – Another thing to remember when dealing with IE 6 is that if you apply a margin in the same direction as the float, it will double the margin.
+2. Double Margin Bug – Another thinjg to remember when dealing with IE 6 is that if you apply a margin in the same direction as the float, it will double the margin.
 3.The 3px Jog is when text that is up next to a floated element is mysteriously kicked away by 3px like a weird forcefield around the float.
 4.In IE 7, the Bottom Margin Bug is when if a floated parent has floated children inside it, bottom margin on those children is ignored by the parent.